Last Updated on

 When I visited Arizona for the first time in 2010, I immediately fell in love with the scenery there.
 I loved the diverse Arizona landscape, from the deep red canyons and pine forests of the north to the rough, other-worldly areas of the west.
 But my favorite is the desertscape of the southern part of the state.
-Despite an intense immigration policy (we always get stopped by overly-firm, threatening border control agents without ever crossing a border), I love driving through the incredible Saguaros!
+Despite an intense immigration policy (we always get stopped by overly-firm, threatening border control agents without ever crossing a border), I love driving through the incredible Saguaros in Southern Arizona.

 When we were asked to return to housesit again in Tucson this past June we didn’t think twice and booked two one-way tickets from India, trading the balmy Asian summer for the scorching desert heat.
 For the first time we could feel what everyone says about it being a dry heat, with 100+ temperature coming as a relief from the same humid temps in India.
 Our permanently tanned skin easily took the temperatures as well, such a difference to the first time we came to town pale and pasty after four years of living in England.

 It is fascinating how many plants you actually find within what seems like such a barren place.
 But there are over 2,000 plant species there, and these plants are hard-core, having adapted to such harsh living conditions.

 The Sonoran desert is the only place in the world where the Saguaro cactus grows in the wild, and not only few of them but millions!
 Tucson’s Saguaro National Park alone is home to over 1 million Saguaros that grow to be 20 meters, or 70 feet, tall.

 A ‘spear’ is what they are called until they grow an arm.
 This phase in growth deserves its own name, considering it takes over 75 years to grow that arm!
 This is only mid-life for Saguaros, though, that reach ages of 150-200 years old.